 To let go of their fear and, thus, their need to justify themselves…

 To repent of the right to be right.

 © 2022 PRA

-From my sermon, The Right to Be Right, preached with the people of St. Mark’s Episcopal Church, Capitol Hill, Washington, DC, on the 3rd Sunday of Advent, December 14, 2003
+From my sermon, The Right to Be Right, and here revised, preached with the people of St. Mark’s Episcopal Church, Capitol Hill, Washington, DC, on the 3rd Sunday of Advent, December 14, 2003

 LikeLiked by 1 person